samvv/tsastgen/README.md

 If `--root-node` is not specified, _tsastgen_ will search for a declaration named `Syntax`.

+## Known Issues and Limitations

+Coercions in factory functions will not always be generated because we only emulate a small subset the typing rule of TypeScript.
+If something cannot be checked, the tool will error or skip it.
+This is  due to poor support of the TypeScript compiler to inspect the types of AST nodes in detail.
+Unfortunately, this appears to be by design, so this won't get fixed easily.
+If we were to cover all cases of TypeScript's AST, we would effectively have written a second compiler.

 ## License

 I chose to license this piece of software under the MIT license, in the hope